Real Madrid Condemn Racist Abuse Of Barca Players In Clasico - UrduPoint

 Real Madrid Condemn Racist Abuse Of Barca Players In Clasico

-Madrid, (APP - UrduPoint / Pakistan Point News - 27th Oct, 2024) Real Madrid condemned racism from some of their supporters aimed at Barcelona players including teenager Lamine Yamal and Alejandro Balde during the club's 4-0 Clasico defeat on Saturday.
+Madrid, (APP - UrduPoint / Pakistan Point News - 28th Oct, 2024) Real Madrid condemned racism from some of their supporters aimed at Barcelona players including teenager Lamine Yamal during the club's 4-0 Clasico defeat on Saturday.

 La Liga said they would report the incidents to Spanish authorities, while the government was also critical of the abuse.